-- Easy or excessive bruising
+- Easy bruising.

-- Bleeding from the gums or nose
+- Bleeding from the gums or nose.

-- Blood in urine or stools
+- Blood in urine or stools.

-- Unusually heavy menstrual flow
+- Really heavy menstrual flow.

 When to see a doctor

-In adults, an infection with HIV, hepatitis or H. pylori — the type of bacteria that causes stomach ulcers.
-In most children with ITP, the disorder follows a viral illness, such as the mumps or the flu.
+In adults, an infection with HIV, hepatitis or the bacteria that causes stomach ulcers, known as H. pylori, can cause ITP.
+In most children with ITP, the disorder follows a virus, such as the mumps or the flu.